explodinglabs/jsonrpcserver/doc/quickstart.rst

 Configuration
 =============

-Attributes of the :class:`~request.Request` and :class:`~response.ErrorResponse` classes can be modified to configure various options.
+See the :mod:`config <config>` api for how to configure various options.

 Logging
 =======